New York Court Records

 5-point violations: Reckless driving, failure to stop for a school bus, railroad crossing violation, texting while driving, and improper cell phone use while operating a vehicle

-Accruing 11 or more points over an 18-month period automatically leads to the suspension of the defendant’s license.
-Accumulating 6 or more points from one or more traffic tickets within an 18-month period means you have to pay the Driver Responsibility Assessment (DRA) in addition to ticket fines and court surcharges.
+Accruing 11 or more points over 18 months automatically leads to the defendant's license suspension.
+Accumulating six or more points from one or more traffic tickets within 18 months means paying the Driver Responsibility Assessment (DRA), ticket fines, and court surcharges.

-Electing to go to traffic school or take driver’s safety class does not remove points from your driving record.
-Rather, it extends the maximum point you can accumulate before the DMV suspends your driver’s license.
-New York only allows defendants to take driver’s safety classes once every 18 months.
+Electing to go to traffic school or take a driver's safety class does not remove points from your driving record.
+Instead, it extends the maximum point you can accumulate before the DMV suspends your driver's license.
+New York only allows defendants to take driver's safety classes once every 18 months.

 Contesting a New York Traffic Ticket